tenqz/tagparser/README.md

 - Filter tags by attribute name (e.g., find all links with `href` attribute)
 - Filter tags by attribute value (e.g., find all links to a specific URL)
 - Extract text content from inside tags (e.g., get link text without HTML)
+- Extract attribute values from tags (e.g., get all URLs from links)
 - Simple and intuitive API
 - Command-line interface for quick parsing